Justin Timberlake invited back to Super Bowl halftime show

-Justin Timberlake has finally been invited back to the Super Bowl halftime show, 14 years after the “wardrobe malfunction” with Janet Jackson cause a national controversy.
+Justin Timberlake has finally been invited back to the Super Bowl halftime show, 14 years after the “wardrobe malfunction” with Janet Jackson caused a national controversy.

 The NFL announced Sunday night that Timberlake will headline the Super Bowl halftime show Feb.
 4 in Minnesota.

-This will be the third time for Timberlake to perform at halftime, the most for any entertainer.
+This will be Timberlake’s third Super Bowl halftime performance, the most for any entertainer.
 Timberlake performed at the 2001 Super Bowl with N’Sync, and he sang “Rock Your Body” with Jackson in 2004 in Houston.
 That performance concluded with Timberlake ripping her costume to reveal her right breast bare except for a nipple shield.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.